matter-labs/zksync-era/docs/guides/launch.md

 zkstack server
 ```

+The server's configuration files can be found in `/chains/<chain_name>/configs` directory.
+These files are created when
+running `zkstack chain init` command.

 ## Running server using Google cloud storage object store instead of default In memory store

 TODO: check the new way to do this